 “This fosters connections, and helps drive innovation.
 It’s a chance to come together and connect around information that can be used in property management and change.”

 She said the event was also beneficial to community groups.

 “The get-together enabled members of community networks to raise awareness about their activities, and potentially expand their membership – for example Simon Mattsson, cane farmer and Chairman of the farmer-driven soil health group, Central Queensland Soil Health Systems.”

 If you are a landholder or member of a community group and would like to receive invitation to future Reef Catchments events, please contact firstname.lastname@example.org

-UPCOMING – If you missed out on this event, view a drone demonstration at the upcoming Freckle Farm Tour.
+Here is a drone demonstration of the upcoming Freckle Farm Tour.
 Click here for details and to RSVP.

 This event was proudly supported by Reef Catchments through funding from the Australian Government National Landcare Programme, and with support from event partners NQ Dry Tropics.